Trans-Mediterranean Pipeline

 The Trans-Mediterranean Pipeline (TransMed; also Enrico Mattei gas pipeline) is a natural gas pipeline from Algeria via Tunisia to Sicily and thence to mainland Italy.
 An extension of the TransMed pipeline delivers Algerian gas to Slovenia.

 History

 The pipeline from Algeria to Italy was proposed in 1960s.
 A preliminary feasibility study was conducted in 1969 and the first route survey in 1970.
 In 1974–75, technical tests of laying pipes in the Mediterranean Sea were carried out.
 In 1977, supply and transit agreements were signed.

 The first phase of pipeline was constructed in 1978–1983 and second phase in 1991–1994.
 The capacity of the pipeline was doubled in 1994.
 In 2000, the gas pipeline was named after Enrico Mattei.
 In the fall of 1997, a terrorist attack severed the pipeline in Algeria for five days.
-The pipeline was listed under the Critical Foreign Dependencies Initiative by the United States in a diplomatic cable leaked to WikiLeaks.

 On February 28, 2010, a new 549 km section was completed in Bir El Ater, Tebessa Province, which was expected to increase transport capacity by 7 e9m3/a.